jtao26/ray-tracer/Readme.md

-# CSCI 5607 RayTracer Readme File Hw1d
+# Ray Tracer
 #### This is a readme file created by Junyue Tao about the ray-tracing program

 ---

 **Additional changes have been made compared to the previous version 1c:**
-1. Now the program can recursively trace the reflective light with user costomed depth
+1. Now the program can recursively trace the reflective light with user customed depth
-2. The program can also recursively trace the refract light
+2. The program can also recursively trace the refracted light
 3. The program now can enable depth of field effect

 ---